ChongyeWang/C-Maze/README.md

-C++
+Name: Maze Solver(Using C++)

+Description:

-Generate random maze.
+1.Generate random maze.

-Generate path to the generated maze.
+2.Generate path to the maze.